Susannah Sirkin, MEd

-In her role as Director of International Policy and Partnerships and Senior Advisor, Susannah Sirkin oversees PHR’s international policy engagement including our work with the United Nations, domestic and international justice systems and human rights coalitions.
+Susannah Sirkin oversees PHR’s international policy engagement including our work with the United Nations, domestic and international justice systems, and human rights coalitions.
 Sirkin is also responsible for managing and multiplying PHR’s strategic partnerships globally, expanding our volunteers from the medical and scientific community, and increasing our partnerships with NGOs, medical institutions, and other relationships that can enhance PHR’s effectiveness and grow the field of human rights activists.
 Sirkin joined PHR’s staff in 1987 shortly after its founding.
-She serves as a senior advisor across all areas and in particular, PHR’s work to stop sexual violence in conflict zones – an initiative she created in 2011.
+She serves as a senior advisor across all areas, particularly PHR’s work to stop sexual violence in conflict zones – an initiative she created in 2011.

 She has worked on studies of sexual violence in Bosnia, Chad, Sierra Leone, and Thailand.
 She has authored and edited numerous reports and articles on the medical consequences of human rights violations, physical evidence of human rights abuses, and physician complicity in violations.